Authored by the expert who managed and guided the team behind the Burma (Myanmar) Property Pack

 Are homes selling faster in Myanmar as of 2026?

-As of early 2026, homes in Myanmar are not selling faster across the board, but there is a clear split where mid-market condos in the USD 70,000 to 100,000 range and well-documented townhouses in prime locations move relatively quickly, while unique properties, large villas, and anything with paperwork ambiguity take much longer.
+As of early 2026, homes in Myanmar are only selling faster in one specific segment: mid-market condos and apartments in the USD 70,000 to 100,000 range in prime Yangon townships, while everything else, especially large villas and landed homes with unclear documentation, is taking significantly longer to sell.

 Are new listings slowing down in Myanmar as of 2026?